kizouker/message-rest-api/README.md

 # Build instructions

 N.B.!
-You need Java 11 to run this.
+You need Java 11, git, maven to use this.

 1. Clone the github repository
 > git clone https://github.com/kizouker/storytel-rest-api.git